el-wittmer/CS597_2022/Impact_Assessment/README.md

-# Files in this folder:
+# Items in this directory:

 ### Please note that all file names are hard-coded